t-sasaki915/haskell-makefiles/README.md

 # haskell-makefiles
-Makefiles for setting up environments for various GHC flavours
+Collection of Makefiles that automate the setup of Haskell environments

 ## `ghc/javascript-unknown-ghcjs-ghc/Makefile`
 This Makefile installs `javascript-unknown-ghcjs-ghc` to your system.